SohaibAhmad2a/Redux/README.md

+# Installations
+I pushed only those files that I changed.
+If you want to run these files, first initiate the react library in any directory, then paste these files in the src folder.
+Now install react and react-redux libraries, they can be installed separately as well as together through the command <em>npm install redux react-redux</em>.
+Once it is done, then run "npm start" in cmd.
 # How to Manage State Using Redux and React-Redux?
 Redux is use to manage state globally.
 To understand how redux works, start with the file index.js.
 Two components \<App /> and \<App1 /> are rendered in index.js, only understand anyone of the two in order to find out how redux works.
 I only rendered two components, \<App /> and \<App1 />, to show that initial state while creating reducer can or can't be an object.